 Two times a year, mom and I treat ourselves to a relaxing day at the thermae.
 We used to go to Thermae Grimbergen, but when they opened a second spa in Melsbroek, just five minutes from where my parents live here in Belgium, we decided to check that out.
-Recently we’ve been there for the third time.
-Needless to say we’ve approved of the place and that’s why I decided to share it with you.
+We’ve been there three times now.
+Needless to say, we’ve approved of the place and that’s why I decided to share it with you.

-Thermae Boetfort is located in the castle of Boetfort.
-Not only the thermae can be found in this renewed castle, but also the restaurant and the spa’s hotel.
+Thermae Boetfort is housed in the castle of Boetfort, one of many castles in Belgium that have been restored and given a new purpose.
+You can find not only the thermae in this renewed castle but also the restaurant and the Thermae Boetfort hotel.
 That’s right, if one day of relaxing isn’t enough for you, you can easily spend the night here.

 Let's get ready to… just relax

-After you’ve ‘checked in’, you go to the locker room where you can change and put your stuff in, well, lockers.
-Don’t compare this room with the locker rooms you see in American high school television shows though!
-This room has a heated floor, is nice and spacious and immediately puts you in a Zen mode for the rest of your stay.
+After you’ve “checked in,” you go to the locker room where you can change and put your stuff in, well, lockers.
+Don’t compare this room with the locker rooms you see in United States high school television shows though!
+This room has a heated floor, is nice and spacious, and immediately puts you in Zen mode for the rest of your stay.

 Hanging at the Curia

-From the locker room you can choose where you want to go: Thermae Moenia (nude part) or Thermae Curia (bathing suit part).
-My mom and I always go to Curia, although we suspect Moenia spa is a bit bigger (we do have plans to check that out next time!).
+From the locker room, you can choose where you want to go: Thermae Moenia (nude part) or Thermae Curia (bathing suit part).
+My mom and I always go to Curia, although we suspect the Moenia spa is a bit bigger (we do have plans to check that out next time!).

-We started by taking a hot foot bath.
-We didn’t want to get all wet already because we’d have our first massage only half an hour after we’d arrived.
+If you have an early massage, start by taking a hot foot bath so you don't get all wet from the pools before your appointment.
 While the sauna part of the thermae is situated in the old stables of the castle, the beauty part is located in the castle itself.
-You don’t have to get out in the cold to get there, though, there’s an underground tunnel that you can take!
+You don’t have to get out in the cold to get there, though — there’s an underground tunnel that you can take!

-Afterwards we were both ready to take a nap, but instead we headed back to the sauna part to take a hot bath.
+After your massage or treatment, try heading to the sauna part of Thermae Boetfort to take a hot steam bath.
 Image a small room with a low ceiling, filled up with hot water.
 Or better yet, have a look at this picture:

-After the hot bath we took a shower and bravely took swim in the outside swimming pool.
+After the hot steam bath, you can take a shower and bravely go for a swim in the outside swimming pool.
 Again, you can get in the swimming pool from the inside, so that you don’t have to fully step outside.
 This swimming pool is heated but in winter you do need to keep moving around not to get cold.
 At least I did.

 Time for lunch!

-Everyone knows that swimming makes you hungry, so we went from the pool to the restaurant.
+Everyone knows that swimming makes you hungry, so it's time to check out the restaurant.
 Nice to know: before the Boetfort castle was turned into Thermae Boetfort, the restaurant had already been there and they’ve kept it as it was.

 Hanging at the Curia – Part 2

-We started our afternoon by taking a steam bath and a nice shower afterwards.
-Then we went to the Music Sauna (55°C).
+Start your afternoon by taking a steam bath and a nice shower afterwards.
+Definitely try the Music Sauna (55°C).
 This is my favorite sauna in the Curia complex.
 The wooden benches made to lie on have a very comfortable shape:

-After the sauna, we took a shower to cool off and then jumped into the jacuzzi.
-The jacuzziss are located outside, but don’t let that stop you from jumping in in winter.
+After the sauna, take another shower to cool off and then jump into the jacuzzi.
+The jacuzzis are located outside, but don’t let that stop you from jumping in winter.
 The water has a perfect temperature and you won’t be cold.

-By that time steam was coming out of my ears and I really needed to cool down, so I decided to take another dip in the outside swimming pool while my mom stayed inside.
+Personally, by that time, steam was coming out of my ears and I really needed to cool down, so I decided to take another dip in the outside swimming pool while my mom stayed inside.

-We got changed, passed through the reception to pay our bill and left with a smile on our faces.
+At the end of your stay, get changed, pass through the reception to pay your bill, and leave with a smile on your face.

-(Disclaimer: as said, the salt stamps massage was offered to us by Thermae Boetfort, but all opinions and reflections here will always be my own.)
+The salt stamps massage was offered to us by Thermae Boetfort, but all opinions and reflections here will always be my own.